Pilotindream/Project_Deploy_Web_Server/README.md

 *To see additional screenshots go to the foler "AWS"*

 ****
-Here [Click here](docker.com) to the Web-Site, to check changes during presentation.
+This is link to my website 18.193.149.159:8080 to check for changes during presentation

 ****
 Thank you!